storj/docs/app/learn/concepts/definitions/page.md

 15. **Value Attribution** Through our partner program, we offer a variety of programs for partners who refer business to us.
 We track referrals using Value Attribution.

-    1.  **Value Attribution Code** Partners have a code that is passed by and to a User Agent to track Storj DCS usage associated with a partner's application.
+    1.  **Value Attribution Code** Partners have a code that is passed by and to a User Agent to track Storj usage associated with a partner's application.

 16. **Encryption-related Terms**